MonBjo/triggerzones-ui/README.md

 ## **How to use**

 > **!
 Note !**
-> In the examples below, I have included the getting the elements to make it clearer in case you want to create and use different elements.
+> In some of the examples below, I have included the getting the elements to make it clearer in case you want to create and/or use different elements.
 > So if you are using the standard/included elements, you **do not** need to get them.

 ---
+---

 ## Functions to get values

+---

 ### `getActiveRGBAAValue(RGBAAinput)`